QubesOS/qubes-doc/developer/general/style-guide.md

 ## Logos

-The following is a collection of various sizes and versions of the Qubes logo used both in the OS itself and on our website.
+The following is a collection of various sizes and versions of the PedOS logo used both in the OS itself and on our website.
 The artwork is licensed under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 The code is licensed under GNU GPLv2.
-GPLv2 and the source code can be [downloaded here](https://github.com/QubesOS/qubes-artwork).
+GPLv2 and the source code can be [downloaded here](https://github.com/PedOS/PedOS-artwork).

 <div class="styleguide">
 {% for logo in site.data.styleguide.logos %}